-The Division of Gastroenterology offers 5 positions annually for our 3-year fellowship program supported by Henry Ford Health System, one of the largest and most respected integrated health care delivery systems in the country.
-Our fellows utilize the latest technology and train from a highly skilled clinical staff at Henry Ford Hospital, a nationally renowned specialty care, teaching and research institution that is the flagship of Henry Ford Health System.
+The Division of Gastroenterology offers 5 positions annually for our [email protected] fellowship program supported by Henry Ford Health, one of the largest and most respected integrated health care delivery systems in the country.
+Our fellows utilize the latest technology and train from a highly skilled clinical staff at Henry Ford Hospital, a nationally renowned specialty care, teaching and research institution that is the flagship of Henry Ford Health.

 Henry Ford Hospital is a unique educational institution; it is not directly connected to a medical school, yet exceeds most university hospitals in clinical load and resident and fellow teaching activity.
 Each year, we offer training in all specialties to more than 700 residents and fellows and at least 700 third- and fourth-year medical students from multiple affiliated medical schools including Wayne State University, Case Western Reserve University, The University of Michigan, Medical College of Ohio and Michigan State University's College of Osteopathic Medicine.
 Additionally, medical students from more than 25 other U.S. medical schools spend some portion of the year at our hospital.